Robert Gettleman

-Robert William Gettleman (born May 5, 1943) is a senior United States district judge of the United States District Court for the Northern District of Illinois.
+Robert William Gettleman (born 1943) is a senior United States district judge of the United States District Court for the Northern District of Illinois.

 Early life and education

 Gettleman was born in Atlantic City, New Jersey and moved with his family to Miami, Florida at a young age.
 Gettleman received joint Bachelor of Science and Bachelor of Arts degrees from Boston University in 1965.
 He received a Juris Doctor from Northwestern University School of Law in 1968.
 He was a staff law clerk for the United States Court of Appeals for the Seventh Circuit in 1968.
 He was a law clerk for Judge Latham Castle of the United States Court of Appeals for the Seventh Circuit from 1968 to 1969.
 He was a law clerk for Judge Luther Merritt Swygert of the United States Court of Appeals for the Seventh Circuit in 1970.

-Professional career
+Career

-Gettleman was in private practice of law in Chicago, Illinois from 1970 to 1994.
+Gettleman was in private practice of law in Chicago from 1970 to 1994.
 He joined the firm of D'Ancona & Pflaum as an associate in the firm's litigation department in 1970, and became a partner in 1974.
 He remained with the firm until being appointed to the federal bench.